 Champion Points are the in-game attribute point system in The Elder Scrolls Online.
 These work like Paragon levels in Diablo 3.
 You will earn them in a rotating fashion, and when you hit level 50, they can be used to unlock and improve passive skills from 9 possible Constellations.
 Brah We Got This will explain the Champion Point system and give you seven tips to help you allocate CP for your ESO builds.
+Note: in Update 29, the Champion Point system has been reworked, and the nine Constellations are replaced by Warfare, Fitness, and Craft.
+For more details about the new system, please read this New ESO Champion Point system guide.

 There are Red CP trees – The Warrior, Blue CP trees – The Mage, and the Green CP trees – The Thief.
 Every time you level up, you will earn a point into whatever color attribute point is next.
 For instance, if you level up and earn a green CP point to allot, your next level will be a red CP point, and then the next level is a blue CP point.